CIS3296SoftwareDesignF21/prj-03-battleship_game/README.md

 [Link to slide](https://tuprd-my.sharepoint.com/:p:/g/personal/tuk78874_temple_edu/EWLyduh_F0pLkRBBWUFylA4BhgY-E80-k729pD_YhWAOSA?e=6Frigg)

 ## How to Run
-Run the BattleShip.jar file to play BattleShip!
+Download the BattleShip.jar file from the releases tab.
+Once downloaded, the game can be played!

 Add more instructions here on IDE setup